defagos/CoconutKit/README.markdown

 ## Demo project

 The CoconutKit workspace contains a demo project, also used for development.
-Simply run the `CoconutKit-dev` scheme.
+Simply run the `CoconutKit-demo` scheme.

 ## Documentation